 At the Rhetoric level, students are expected to grow in their capacity in both writing and speaking to inform, persuade, or motivate particular audiences in specific situations.
 Students in Rhetoric level classrooms will be expected to practice these skills as they debate, discuss, and write while interacting with ideas and concepts of increasing complexity.
 The instructor in the Rhetoric classroom will give more and more responsibility to the student in their discussions, giving opportunity to express their thoughts clearly, encouraging students think creatively, and interact with their peers respectfully.

 Thank you for your interest in Evangelical Christian Academy.
-I am blessed to be a part of this ministry for over 20 years and two of my children are now ECA alumni.
-God has given me the opportunity to serve in Christian education all of my life as a classroom teacher, coach, and administrator.
-My greatest joy is witnessing God’s handiwork in each student as they mature academically and spiritually.
+I am blessed to be a part of this ministry for over 11 years and two of my children are now ECA alumni.
+God has given me the opportunity to serve in Christian education all of my life as a homeschool mom, tutor, co-op teacher, and classroom teacher and administrator.
+My greatest joy is witnessing God’s handiwork in each student as they mature academically and grow spiritually to “Love the Lord with all their heart, soul, mind and strength, and love their neighbor as themselves.”
+(Luke 10:27)

 As you consider your responsibility as a parent, I would welcome the opportunity to discuss further how Evangelical Christian Academy might partner with you.